Murdalay/bem-core/common.docs/reference/reference.en.md

 #### Sub-predicates

-A template's predicate is a set of conditions that describe when the template should be applied.
+A template's predicate is a set of conditions that describes a  template apply.
 A template's sub-predicate is an elementary condition.

 BEMHTML provides the following types of conditions:

-* Match of the input BEM-tree.
+* Match of the input BEM-tree
-* Mode.
+* Mode
-* Arbitrary condition.
+* Arbitrary condition

-##### Match of the Input BEM-Tree.
+##### Match of the Input BEM-tree.

-Conditions on match of the input BEM-tree allow us describe the applicability of the templates in terms of BEM-entities: blocks' and elements' names, names and values of modifiers.
+Conditions on match of the input BEM-tree allow us to describe the applicability of the templates in terms of the BEM-entities: blocks' and elements' names, names and values of modifiers.

-For this purpose BEM related keywords are used in a predicates.
-It allows to avoid `match` keyword usage for the BEM related sub-predicates:
+For this purpose BEM-related keywords are used in the predicates.
+It allows us to avoid a `match` keyword usage for the BEM-related sub-predicates:

 Folowing predicates are equivalent: